Alexwcjung/EPA23/A pedagogical perspective on L2 phonetic acquisition.md

      2. Students being deeply hypnotized scored better than who did not.

 **Applying research findings in the pronunciation classroom**
-+ Mounting evience converges in favor of the view that adult L2 pronunication is both leanable and teachable.
++ Mounting evience converges in favor of the view that adult L2 pronunication is both learnable and teachable.

 **Age**
 + Producing speech intelligibly is a far more relevant to L2 communication than is a preoccupation with sounding native-like.